abhishekarya1/Hash-Define-myNotes/content/java/conc.md

 **Thread priority**: It is a number associated with a thread that the scheduler uses to schedule.
 In Java, it is integer value.

 ## Thread class
-Tasks are defined using the `Runnable` funtional interface, it takes no arguments and returns nothing.
+Tasks are defined using the `Runnable` functional interface, it takes no arguments and returns nothing.
 To create a thread use `Thread` class instance.

 ```java
 Runnable t = () -> System.out.println("Hello");			// any returned value from a Runnable is ignored